hth313/Calypsi-tool-chains/README.md

   implementation with many features you will typically find in a hosted compiler.

-* Fully reentrant code model.
+* Fully re-entrant code model.

 * Support for all integer types up to 64 bits `long long`.